Support & Sponsorship

 Brendan Boyle, Supporting Board Member

-CIMW's primary financial resource are our tuition fees.
+CIMW's primary financial resources are our tuition fees.
 The best way you can show us your support is to attend our program — and get a fantastic deal on a week-long music program while you're at it!

 Donating to CIMW